tatthien/flat-preloader/README.md

 1.5

-- Feat: You can add custom icon url if you don't like the avaible icons.
+- Feat: You can add custom icon url if you don't like the available icons.
 - Feat: Able to add icon alt text.
 This will help improve SEO score of your page.
 - Improve: Show total icons count in each icon section.

 1.4.1

 - Fix: Change HTML event from `DOMContentLoaded` to `load`.
-I encounter an issue when some websites use optmization plugins to minify JavaScript and load JavaScript with defer.
-If the script is loaded with defer, it will execute before `DOMContenLoader`.
+I encounter an issue when some websites use optimization plugins to minify JavaScript and load JavaScript with defer.
+If the script is loaded with defer, it will execute before `DOMContentLoader`.
 Hence, the loading screen will be stuck and will not be hidden.

 1.4